dqops/dqo/docs/examples/data-validity/number-of-invalid-IP4-address.md

 ## Configuring a schedule at connection level

-With DQO, you can easily customize when checks are run by setting schedules.
+With DQOps, you can easily customize when checks are run by setting schedules.
 You can set schedules for an entire connection, table, or individual check.

 After running the daily monitoring checks, let's set up a schedule for the entire connection to execute the checks every day at 12:00.